vetienne74/hpcscan/README.md

 :bell: If hpcscan environment has not been set (see [Environment script (mandatory)](#environment-script-mandatory)), compilation will abort.

-By default, hpcscan is compiled in single precision (FP32)
+By default, hpcscan is compiled in single precision (FP32) for both data storage and computation.

-To compile in double precision (FP64): `make storage=fp64`
+To specify specific formats: `make storage=OPT1 compute=OPT2`

+Where OPT1 defines the desired format for data storage: FP64, FP32 of FP16 are valid options.
+Similarly OPT2 defines the format to be used for computations.
+Example for FP16 data with FP32 computations : `make storage=FP16 compute=FP32`

 ## Enabled test modes